ShantiJohnson/quizzes/quiz1.md

 ##Answers

-1) Git is a Version Control System.
+1) Git is a Version Control System that allows us to push and pull from github an other online repositories.

-2) Bash is a command line interface.
+2) Bash is a program downloaded in most terminal emulators that give us commands to work with our computer and files.

 3) cd